edbrsk/edbrsk.github.io/_posts/2022-3-04-htb-meetup-bcn-en.md

 ## 1. Introduction

 The goal of the meetups is to make Hack The Box more approachable to everyone.
-During our meetups, we'll do walkthroughs on retired machines, the OSCP way.
+During our meetups, we'll do walkthroughs on some machines, the OSCP way.
 Don't worry, we'll do our best to explain everything as good as we can so everybody can follow along.

 📢 The goal of this dashboard is to have a clear, dynamic view on all the important information.
 Further below in this dashboard you'll also find the requirements for the next meetup.
 Please note that these can change from time to time, depending on what we're planning.
 Make sure to always verify **before** each meetup that everything is in place to get started.